KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * `Per-service streaming session clearing` refers to whether the browser can clear the isolated stored session data for one supported streaming provider without wiping the full default browser session.
 * `Windows-native download protection stack` refers to whether the browser exposes a local download-validation path that can cooperate with normal Windows security layers instead of only using browser-level prompts.
 * `Runtime checks or local diagnostics view` refers to whether the browser exposes a user-facing diagnostics or inspection surface rather than only hidden internal pages or crash dialogs.
+* `Built-in AI status and diagnostics panel` refers to whether the browser exposes a first-class local AI and diagnostics surface rather than leaving those capabilities buried in hidden internal tooling.
 * `Gaming or streaming-aware performance controls` is intentionally broad.
 It refers to browser behavior that reacts to heavier local sessions such as streaming, recording, or gaming pressure rather than acting only like a static tab-throttling model.
 * `Browser VPN or VPN integration feature` is intentionally broad.
 It includes built-in browser VPNs, first-party browser-integrated VPN partnerships, or local VPN-management features exposed by the browser itself.
 * `Split-view browsing built in` refers to a browser-exposed side-by-side browsing feature or comparable built-in tab tiling behavior.